Meghnaghat 584 MW (Unique) LNG Power Plant

 Context

-Unique Hotel and Resorts Limited (UHRL), General Electric (GE), Nebras Power, and Strategic Finance Limited (SFL) are the sponsors of the power plant, Unique Meghnaghat Power Limited (UMPL), which is also the company that owns the power plant.
-The two sponsors of the UMPL, UHRL, and SFL, seized 21.07 acres of land from local farmers in three villages at a variety of prices that did not line up with the going rate on the market or the terms of Bangladesh's 2017 Acquisition and Requisition of Immovable Property (ARIP) Act.
+Unique Hotel and Resorts Limited (UHRL), General Electric (GE), Nebras Power, and Strategic Finance Limited (SFL) are the sponsors of the power plant's operator, Unique Meghnaghat Power Limited (UMPL), which is also the company that owns the power plant.
+The two sponsors of the Unique Meghnaghat Power Limited (UMPL) are UHRL and SFL, seized 21.07 acres of land from local farmers in three villages at a variety of prices that did not line up with the going rate on the market or the terms of Bangladesh's 2017 Acquisition and Requisition of Immovable Property (ARIP) Act.

-Under Bangladesh's Private Sector Power Generation Policy and making use of the Quick Enhancement of Electricity and Energy Supply (Special Provisions) Act 2010, UHRL intended to construct a 600 MW CCPP on a Build-Own-Operate (BOO) basis in January 2018 (Dhaka Tribune, 2018).
-To carry out the power plant project, Unique Group established a new business, UMPL, in September 2019 as a Special Purpose Vehicle (SPV) under UHRL (UHRL, 2021).
-The Cabinet Committee on Government Purchase (CCGP) approved the proposal on 30 May 2018 (Daily Star, 2018).
+In accordance with Bangladesh's Private Sector Power Generation Policy and making use of the Quick Enhancement of Electricity and Energy Supply (Special Provisions) Act 2010, UHRL intended to construct a 600 MW CCPP on a Build-Own-Operate (BOO) basis in January 2018 (Dhaka Tribune, 2018).
+In order to carry out the power plant project, the Group established a new business UMPL, in September 2019 as a Special Purpose Vehicle (SPV) under UHRL (UHRL, 2021).
+The CCGP approved the proposal on 30 May 2018 (Daily Star, 2018).

 Land Acquisition